-The CDM can be defined as a data curation mechanism, which can standardize source data and turn them into common structures, formats, and terminology, allowing data consolidation across multiple databases/

-The definition, measurement, merging, recording and corresponding verification of CDM variables needs to be transparent, and clear and consistent rules need to be followed in data conversion across multiple databases.

-The CDM should provide a common set of baseline concepts.
+- 1) The CDM can be defined as a data curation mechanism, which can standardize source data and turn them into common structures, formats, and terminology, allowing data consolidation across multiple databases/datasets.
+The CDM should have access to source data and be a dynamically scalable and continuously improved data model with version control. - 2) The definition, measurement, merging, recording and corresponding verification of CDM variables needs to be transparent, and clear and consistent rules need to be followed in data conversion across multiple databases. - 3) The CDM should provide a common set of baseline concepts.
 Common variables or concepts related to safety and effectiveness should be mapped to the CDM to be applicable to different clinical research questions, and can be compared with known study results.

-4.8 RWD curation plan
+4.9 RWD curation plan

 The RWD curation plan should be developed in advance and be consistent with the research plan.
-If the curation plan needs to be revised during the study, it should be communicated with and recorded by Authority.
-The plan should document the objective of RWD use with respect to a regulatory decision, the study design that utilizes RWD, and record the source of RWD, including but not limited to the following: types of RWD source data/source files, such as HIS data, disease registry data, health insurance data, etc.; for RWD source data/source files, appropriate evaluation of previous applications and justification for utilization; curation of the RWD, ie. the processes needed to transform the RWD data source to the analysis database, including data extraction, data safety processing, data cleaning (logic checks and outlier processing, data data completeness processing), import and structuralization (CDM, normalization, natural language processing, medical coding, derived variable calculation), data transmission; data models and data standards adopted; handling of missing data; actions taken to reduce or control the potential bias resulting from the use of RWD; quality control and quality assurance; and RWD fitness assessment, ie. the fitness assessment criteria for RWD in light of the specific project.
+If the curation plan needs to be revised during the study, it should be communicated with authority and submit the updated curation plan at the same time.
+The plan should document the objective of RWD use with respect to a regulatory decision, the study design that utilizes RWD, and record the source of the RWD, including but not limited to the following: types of RWD source data/source files, such as health information system (HIS) data, disease registry data, health insurance data, etc.; for RWD source data/source files, appropriate evaluation of previous applications and justification for utilization; curation of the RWD, i.e. the processes needed to transform the RWD data source to the analysis database; data models and data standards adopted; handling of missing data; actions taken to reduce or control the potential bias resulting from the use of RWD; quality control and quality assurance; and RWD fitness evaluation.

-5. Compliance, Safety and Quality Management System of RWD
+5. Compliance, safety and quality management system of RWD

-5.1 Data Compliance
+5.1 Data compliance